sonic-howl/frc2025/README.md

 ### RoboRIO Image Update

-The frc 2024 season will require all RoboRIOs to be flashed with a new image.
+The FRC 2025 season will require all RoboRIOs to be flashed with a new image.
 To update the RoboRIOs, please follow the [guide](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/index.html) depending on what version of RIO you have.

 [**RoboRIO 2.0**](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/roborio2-imaging.html)